FlepTheFlabbergasted/spex-bot/README.md

 ### yeet-roles

 Removes the roles you select from all members (excluding yourself and bots).
-It displays a select menu which contains the names of roles the bot can remove together with two buttons, "Cancel" and "Remove roles".
+May only be run by an Admin.
+It displays a select menu which contains the names of roles the bot can remove together with action- and pagintion buttons.

 ### mästersmith